MythTheWolf/MythBans/README.md

 ## Updates
 * Translators needed.
 Check out [this page](https://github.com/MythTheWolf/MythBans-JavaPlugin/blob/master/TRANSLATE.md) for details.
+* I know the file size is huge...
+* Im removing the man page shit.
+It was a bad idea
+* I should finish locales
 ## Features

 * SQL Storage of all bans, logs, and users